 Trying to Be “Invisible”

-Another reason why sexual assault victims often develop disordered eating habits is because they want to make themselves “invisible” to future abusers.
+Another reason why sexual assault victims often develop disordered eating habits is that they want to make themselves “invisible” to future abusers.
 They may want to make themselves as “unattractive” and “undesirable” to other people as possible.
 As a result, they may get really thin or really big.
 In this context, the eating disorder serves as a means of self-protection.

 Can You Sue for Sexual Abuse?

 Yes, you definitely file a civil lawsuit if you are a victim of sexual violence, and your sexual trauma greatly interferes with your day-to-day life.
 Developing an eating disorder is just one of many ways that sexual trauma can negatively impact someone’s life.
-Because research shows that sexual abuse can create numerous neurobiological changes in the brain, it’s very common for survivors to suffer with PTSD, substance abuse, and other psychological issues as well.
+Because research shows that sexual abuse can create numerous neurobiological changes in the brain, it’s very common for survivors to suffer from PTSD, substance abuse, and other psychological issues as well.

 The wounds from sexual abuse are often viewed as “invisible,” but that doesn’t mean they are any less valid.
 Victims of sexual abuse deserve justice and financial compensation from the abuser and/or the institution that perpetuated the abuse.
-San Antonio sexual abuse lawyers at Janicek Law will produly stand by your side and help you fight for the justice you deserve.
+San Antonio sexual abuse lawyers at Janicek Law will proudly stand by your side and help you fight for the justice you deserve.

 Sexual Abuse Damages